-The Observatory Cinema is a temporary open air cinema atop Bidston Hill.
-A big screen weekend projects the art of sculpting time in the grounds of Bidston Observatory Artistic Research Centre: a location historically renowned for measuring natural undulations of tide and time.
-From this site of scientific observation and lighthouse signals overlooking the Merseyside estuary, AND will curate new waves of cinematic experience.
+The Observatory Cinema was a temporary open air cinema atop Bidston Hill.
+A big screen weekend projected the art of sculpting time in the grounds of Bidston Observatory Artistic Research Centre: a location historically renowned for measuring natural undulations of tide and time.
+From this site of scientific observation and lighthouse signals overlooking the Merseyside estuary, AND curated new waves of cinematic experience.

-A live cinema event that reckons with our industrial past and offers prophetic glimpses of what is to come.
+A live cinema event that reckoned with our industrial past and offered prophetic glimpses of what is to come.

 Supported using public funding by Arts Council England, Wirral Council and Film Hub North, proud to be part of the BFI Film Audience Network.
 With further support from Bidston Observatory Artistic Research Centre.